-IMPORTANT SHIPPING INFORMATION for day-old poultry (This does NOT
+IMPORTANT SHIPPING INFORMATION for day-old poultry (This does NOT apply to Pullets)

 Small - 1 sector = 25 chicks or 20 poults or 15 ducklings

 Medium - 2 sectors = 50 chicks or 40 poults or 30 ducklings

 Large - 4 sectors (can use 3) = 75/100 chicks or 60/80 poults or 45/60 ducklings.

 You must order the right number of chicks/poults/ducks to fill sectors.
 You can mix breeds in the sectors, although note that ducklings’ large feet may be a hazard to chicks.

 Canada Post limits chicks to surface transportation (trucks) and will only accept packages that they can deliver within 36 hours from Richmond.
 This greatly limits the range in which we can mail chicks.
 The areas we can reach are Vancouver Island and the Gulf Islands that get daily mail service (as far north as Quadra), the inner coast up to Powell River, the interior of BC up to Hwy 16 (Pr.
 George to Pr.
 Rupert), and east as far as the Rocky Mountain trench.
 No mail option for Alberta or the Yukon.
 CP will not deliver to your door- you will get a call to pick up at the post office.
 CP is not recommended in cold weather; we usually start using it in April.